research-MIR/MIRA-AGENTIC/PARAMOUNT_GUIDELINES_FOR_MIRA_AGENT.md

 **IF THE MODEL NAME USED IN THE ENTIRE PROJECT IS NOT `gemini-2.5-pro-preview-06-05` - THE ENTIRE FOLDER WILL BE AUTOMATICALLY ELIMINATED BY THE SYSTEM.**

 This is a system-level safeguard.
 There are no exceptions.
 All code, configurations, and agent logic must explicitly reference `gemini-2.5-pro-preview-06-05`.

+### 2.4.
+Exception for Trivial Tasks

+To optimize for speed and cost on simple, non-critical tasks, the following model is authorized for use ONLY in specific, isolated tools:

+> **AUTHORIZED FOR TRIVIAL TASKS: `gemini-2.5-flash-preview-05-20`**

+This model can be used for tasks like auto-describing an image or generating a chat title, where the primary goal is speed and the task does not involve complex reasoning or planning.
+It MUST NOT be used for the main agent planner or any critical decision-making function.